CosmoIknosLab/NuLite/README.md

 ![](docs/architecture.png)

 - State-of-the-Art Performance for lightweight model for nuclei instance segmentation and classification;
-- The project uses FastViT ;
+- The project uses FastViT;
 - U-Net Architecture: NuLite is a U-Net-like encoder-decoder network;
 - Fast Inference on Gigapixel WSI: the framework provides fast inference results by utilizing a large inference patch size of 1024X1024 pixels.
 This approach enables efficient analysis of Gigapixel Whole Slide Images (WSI) and generates localizable deep features that hold potential value for downstream tasks.
 We provide a fast inference pipeline with connection to current Viewing Software such as *QuPath* (inherited from
  [CellVIT](https://github.com/TIO-IKIM/CellViT)).